Requirements for the Ph.D.

 When all examinations have been evaluated, the individual identities are made known.
 At that time, some negative decisions may be converted to positive decisions on the basis of course work and reports from faculty (this is a one way street; no positive decisions may at this time be changed to negative).
 Before the meeting, the Graduate Studies Director solicits reports from teachers of core courses on their students.
 These reports, together with all information volunteered by interested faculty members, is available at this last step of the evaluation meeting.

-A student may take the Comps any time that they are given, but a maximum of three times.
-As a general rule a student should have passed the Comps by the end of his or her third semester.
+Timetable for Taking/Repeating Comps: A student may take the Comps any time that they are given, but a maximum of three times.
+As a general rule a student should have passed the Comps before the start of the fourth semester, i.e. January of their second academic year.
+It is recommended that students take the exam in the August before their first semester as well – which will not count towards the three attempts.

-If a student has not passed the Comps by the end of his or her third semester, then they are not making satisfactory progress and may be subject to dismissal from the program at the end of the academic year.
-A student may petition the graduate director for permission to take the Comps one last time (at the end of his or her fourth semester), by presenting the graduate director with evidence of significant progress since the last time he took the exam or with strong letters of recommendation from the faculty.
-The graduate Director will then seek the advice of the Graduate Committee.
+If a student has not passed the Comps before the start of the fourth semester, then they are not making satisfactory progress and will be subject to dismissal from the program at the end of the academic year.
+A student may petition the graduate director for an alternative to dismissal.
+This will only be approved in rare cases and requires the approval of the Graduate Committee.

 The Doctoral Preliminary Examination

-This examination is known in the Mathematics Department as "Orals".
+This examination is known in the Mathematics Department as "Orals", and only students that have passed the comps are eligible to take it.
 It is an oral examination administered by a faculty committee.
-The examination tests both your ability to learn advanced mathematics, and your preparation for research in your major area.
+The examination tests both the student’s ability to learn advanced mathematics, and the student’s preparation for research in their major area.
 The emphasis on the test is a mixture of knowledge and application: one not only has to know the important results, and the interrelationships among them, but one also has to know how to apply these results in particular cases.

-Each Orals Committee has three members: a major advisor, chosen by the student, a minor advisor, also chosen by the student, and a third member, chosen by the Graduate Studies Director.
-The major and minor advisors must be of professorial rank, including assistant and associate professors, in the Mathematics Department; exceptions to this rule must have the approval of the Graduate Studies Director.
+Orals Committee and Syllabus: Each Orals Committee has three members: a major advisor, chosen by the student, a minor advisor, also chosen by the student, but in consultation with, and with the approval of, the major advisor, and a third member, chosen by the Graduate Studies Director.
+All committee members must be of professorial rank, including assistant and associate professors, in the Mathematics Department; exceptions to this rule must have the approval of the Graduate Studies Director.

 The oral examination will cover two topics: a major topic and a minor topic.
 First a student should look for an advisor who is likely to become the student's dissertation advisor.
 This advisor will develop with the student a syllabus for the major topic.
-The material for this syllabus should be in quantity equal to that of a yearlong course, although it should not be the subject of an actual course.
-Part of the point of the preparation for the oral examination is for the student to read independently, pose questions about what he/she is reading and work out examples.
+The material for this syllabus should be in quantity equal to that of a yearlong course, although it should not be the subject of an actual course given regularly/biannually in the math department.
+Part of the point of the preparation for the oral examination is for the student to read independently, pose questions about what they are reading and work out examples.
 During the preparation for the oral examination there should be interaction between the student and the advisor which will facilitate the advisor's directing the student after the examination is passed.

 The minor topic can be suggested by the major advisor or by a second (minor) advisor.
 The minor topic can be complementary to the major topic or it can be a completely different second interest of the student.
 The material for the minor syllabus should be in quantity equal to that of a one semester course, although it should not be the subject of an actual course.

-The oral examination should be taken within a year of passing the comprehensive examinations.
-For a student to remain in good standing, the oral examination must be passed within one and a half years from the time of passing the comprehensive examinations and at most three years from the beginning of graduate study.
+The oral examination should be taken within a year of passing the written comprehensive examination (comps).
+For a student to remain in good academic standing, the oral examination must be passed within one and a half years from the time of passing the comprehensive examinations and at most three years from the beginning of graduate study.
 Students who begin their study with a master's degree will be expected to follow a shorter schedule.

-Students on probation may not organize an Orals Committee without the approval of the Graduate Studies Director; also, a student must pass the Comps before taking Orals (see 5.1 and 5.2).
+Eligibility for Orals: Students on probation may not organize an Orals Committee without the approval of the Graduate Studies Director; also, a student must pass the Comps before taking Orals.

-When a student is ready to organize their Orals Committee, they, in conjunction with their major and minor professors, fills out a form (obtainable from the Graduate Secretary) listing the major professor, the minor professor, the syllabus for the examination, and a date by which the examination must be taken.
+Procedures: When a student is ready to organize their Orals Committee, they, in conjunction with their major and minor professors, fill out a form (obtainable from the Graduate Secretary) listing the major advisor, the minor advisor, the syllabus for the examination, and a date by which the examination must be taken.
 This form should be given to the Graduate Secretary.
 If the Graduate Studies Director approves, then they will add a third member to the Committee.
 These arrangements must be made at least three weeks before the date of the examination, in order to allow time for the Graduate School to approve the membership of the Committee.
 It is then the student's responsibility to make all the arrangements for the Orals.
-They should arrange the date, time, and place with the members of your Orals Committee.
+They should arrange the date, time, and place (often, the office of the major advisor) with the members of the Orals Committee.
 They must notify the Graduate Secretary of these arrangements at least one week in advance of the date.
-The graduate secretary will provide the members of the committee with a copy of the syllabus, and will prepare an Orals report form for the Chairman of the Committee.
+The graduate secretary will provide the members of the committee with a copy of the syllabus, and will prepare an Orals report Form for the committee to complete.

 After the examination, the Orals report form is signed by the members of the Committee and is then given to the Graduate Secretary; it is then placed in the student's file.